-Fruit: Fertile flowers produce an oblong capsule 10 to 12 mm long, containing many small seeds (700 to 6000) that are oblong with a reticulated surface and dispersed by the wind shaking the stem.
+Fruit: Fertile flowers produce an oblong capsule 10 to 12 mm long, containing many small seeds (500 to 1000) that are oblong with a reticulated surface and dispersed by the wind shaking the stem.
 Seeds are extremely small, exceeding 2 million to the ounce.
 They require 60 days of cold stratification for germination and can only be surface sown, as would happen naturally - they need light to germinate.
 Pollination is usually by 3 species of worker bumblebees.

 Habitat: Monkey Flower grows from a rhizomatous root system in moist areas such as marshes, wet meadows, and streambanks.
 It needs full to partial sun in wet to wet-mesic conditions.
 The plant can from small groups from the creeping rhizomes or from self-seeding.
 It is not aggressive in vegetative reproduction.